 Pharmacology Anticoagulants #2

-Which medication does the nurse anticipate being prescribed for a patient following an uncomplicated femur bone reduction surgery for prevention of DVT?
+Which medication does the nurse anticipate being prescribed for a client following an uncomplicated femur bone reduction surgery for prevention of DVT?

 - Intravenous heparin